Kmoto333/passcode-creator-privacy/README.md

 ## Changes to This Policy

-This privacy policy may be updated occasionally.
-Updates will be reflected on this page.
+This policy may be updated occasionally.
+Updates will appear on this page.

 ---

 ## Support

-For support or questions about the app, please visit:
+For questions or support:

 https://kmoto333.github.io/passcode-creator-support/